 For the purposes of this example, all members will have their first five posts pre-moderated.
 After that they will be promoted into a new user group which will allow them to post freely.
 This is a typical use for user group promotions, to allow moderators to vet all initial posts by new members and catch any potential spammers.

 The first step is to configure the Registered user group with the base permissions all members will have.
-As we want all members to be pre-moderated initially, then the permission Submit content without approval must be set to No.
+As we want all members to be pre-moderated initially, then the permission Follow message moderation rules must be set to Not Set (No).

-The next step is to create a new user group, which we will call Verified Member, and in that group we set the Submit content without approval permission to Yes, while all other permissions stay at No.
+The next step is to create a new user group, which we will call Verified Member, and in that group we set the Follow message moderation rules permission to Allow, while all other permissions stay at Not Set (No).

 Now create the promotion, giving it a title of Promoted Member and check the Verified Member user group.
 For the criteria, select User has posted at least X messages and enter a value of 5.

 Once saved, the first 5 posts of all members will be pre-moderated.
 Once they have made 5 posts they will be automatically promoted and added to the Verified Member user group, allowing them to post normally.
 Note that their posts will only go through normally after the promotion has run.
 It is not instantaneous.

 Clicking the Manage Promoted Users button will allow you to view any previously promoted users and also manually apply or prohibit promotions to individual users.